A Robust Solution Procedure for Hyperelastic Solids with Large Boundary Deformation: Conclusions

 As described so far, our method applies to finite elements in which the displacement field is piecewise linear over tetrahedra, but UBN could be extended to piecewise quadratic displacements.
-The challenge with piecewise quadratic displacements is that checking for tangling is much more complicated, as $J$ is not constant on the element.
+The challenge with piecewise quad-ratic displacements is that checking for tangling is much more complicated, as $J$ is not constant on the element.
 In particular, it is a function of both the displacement and the location on the element, which makes it difficult to determine when $J > 0$ analytically.
 There are some separate necessary and sufficient conditions for element inversion in the literature.
 Let $G$ be the Jacobian of $F$.
 Then one such necessary condition is that $\det(G)$ has the same sign (strictly positive or strictly negative) at some finite list of test points~\cite{shephard}.
 In this case, we would test for inversion at the Gauss points used for numerical quadrature; however, it is still possible that folding could occur at the corners.
 A more complicated sufficient condition for invertibility involving the Bernstein-B\'{e}zier form of a polynomial is given in~\cite{vavasis_bb}.
 Checking that the sufficient condition is met requires running a linear programming algorithm.
 Salem, Canann, and Saigal have proposed sufficient conditions for quadratic triangles and tetrahedra in~\cite{salem1},~\cite{salem2},~\cite{salem3}, and~\cite{salem4}.

-Finally, it should be noted that there are some classes of problems that are not amenable to UBN.
-For example, consider a long cylinder in which one end is held at zero displacement, the other is rotated by $2\pi$ radians, the long side-surface is traction-free, and there are no body forces.
-For this problem, UBN would compute a solution where all displacements are identically zero.
+Another issue for UBN is uniqueness.
+It should be noted that some classes of boundary value problems may admit multiple solutions.
+A somewhat complicated example of this nonuniqueness occurred in Section~\ref{sec:3Dexperiments}.
+A conceptually simpler example is as follows.
+Consider a long cylinder in which one end is held at zero displacement, the other is rotated by $2\pi$ radians, the long side-surface is traction-free, and there are no body forces.
+Since the rotated nodes at one end return to their original positions after rotation by $2\pi$ radians, a valid solution to the boundary value problem is all zero displacements.
+A second valid solution is a twisted configuration of the cylinder.

-The difficulty with this problem instance lies in the fact that for this geometry and specification of boundary conditions, there are an infinite number of continuum solutions (namely, rotation of one endcap by any integer multiple of $2\pi$).
-To distinguish one solution from another requires additional information beyond boundary conditions.
-It is not clear what form that additional information ought to take.
-(For this particular problem instance, the additional data is the particular sought-after multiple of $2\pi$, but it is not clear what specification is needed in general.)
-It is also not clear how UBN should be extended in order to use such additional information.